skoleapp/skole-frontend/src/terms.md

 Information collection and use; Privacy policy

 By installing, accessing or using the application, you consent to the information collection and usage.
 Skole Oy shall respect your privacy rights and recognize the importance of protecting any information collected about you.
-Skole Oy privacy policy is available at www.skoleapp.com/privacy ("privacy policy") and applicable to these terms.
+Skole Oy privacy policy is available at www.skoleapp.com/privacy ("Privacy Policy") and applicable to these terms.
 Privacy policy defines how, why and to which extent Skole Oy collects and uses personal and non-personal information in relation to the application.
 By installing and using the application you explicitly agree with the terms of privacy policy.

 ### 7. Liability

-The application is provided “as is” and the use of and reliance upon the application and any third party services related thereto is at your sole risk and discretion.
+The application is provided "as is" and the use of and reliance upon the application and any third party services related thereto is at your sole risk and discretion.
 Skole Oy hereby disclaims any and all representations, warranties and guarantees regarding the application and third party services.
 Furthermore, Skole Oy hereby disclaims any and all liability related to any third-party intellectual property rights that violate Your right to upload content to application.
 Under no circumstances will Skole Oy be liable for any consequential, direct, incidental, indirect, punitive or special damage related to the use, the inability to use and/or errors or omissions in the contents and functions of the application.
 Indemnification